duckiewhy/Transparent-and-MultiWindow-FNF/README.md

 add(bg);

 Then, afterwards, put the line FlxTransWindow.getWindowTransparent(); directly below it.
-This will make the sprite of `bg`, and everything below it, transparent!
+This will make the sprite of bg, and everything below it, transparent!
 You can add sprites above it to hide it, and toggle the visibility to reveal the transparent window.

 ### WARNING: ANY PIXELS WITH AN ALPHA BELOW ONE WILL HAVE BLACK BELOW IT, LIKE IMAGE 1